Hulalazz/A-_Guide_-to_Data_Sciecne_from_mathematics/Rating and Ranking.md

 - [ ] [QuickScorer: a fast algorithm to rank documents with additive ensembles of regression trees](https://www.cse.cuhk.edu.hk/irwin.king/_media/presentations/sigir15bestpaperslides.pdf)

 **AdaRank**

+Ideally a learning algorithm would train a ranking model that could directly optimize the performance measures with respect to the training data.
+Existing methods, however, are only able to train ranking models by minimizing loss functions loosely related to the performance measures.
+For example, Ranking SVM and RankBoost train ranking models by minimizing classification errors on instance pairs.
+To deal with the problem, we propose a novel learning algorithm within the framework of boosting, which can minimize a loss function directly defined on the performance measures.
+Our algorithm, referred to as AdaRank, repeatedly constructs 'weak rankers' on the basis of reweighted training data and finally linearly combines the weak rankers for making ranking predictions.
+We prove that the training process of AdaRank is exactly that of enhancing the performance measure used.

 - [Python implementation of the AdaRank algorithm](https://github.com/rueycheng/AdaRank)
 - [AdaRank: a boosting algorithm for information retrieval](https://dl.acm.org/citation.cfm?id=1277809)